 Stampin’ Up! allows you a ‘grace’ period when you join within a calendar quarter.
 The quarter you sign up in is waived.
 Call it an easing in period!
 Say you joined in May, then you would have until September to meet your minimum – anything you had purchased yourself (or sold) since May, counts towards the minimum.
 Join in January and you have until the end of June in that year to meet the minimum.

-What counts towards the minimum order?
+What counts towards the quarterly minimum?

 All of your purchases (and any sales you make) of commissionable value items count.